yotiosoft/dptran/README.md

 A tool to run DeepL translations on your command line.
 It's written in Rust, and uses curl to connect to the DeepL API.
-To use, you need to get DeepL API key.
+To use, you need to get the DeepL API key from [https://www.deepl.com/ja/pro-api?cta=header-pro-api/](https://www.deepl.com/ja/pro-api?cta=header-pro-api/).

 ## How to install?